 Davide graduated in Biotechnology at the University of Milano-Bicocca, Italy.
 He obtained a PhD in Molecular and Cellular Biology at the CNB-CSIC in Madrid with Lluis Montoliu, where he studied non-coding regulatory DNA sequences in the mouse.
 During his postdoc with Stuart H. Orkin at the Boston Children’s Hospital and Harvard, he trained in hematology, epigenetics and genomics.
 In 2021 Davide joined St. Anna CCRI as PI and CeMM as Adjunct PI.
 Outside the lab, Davide pretends to be a film photographer.

 Ana Patricia Kutschat, PhD

 Ana studied Biochemistry at the University of Michigan, Ann Arbor, before moving to Göttingen, Germany to continue her education.
 She did her PhD under the supervision of Prof. Steven Johnsen at the University Medical Center Göttingen, where she investigated acquired chemoresistance in pancreatic cancer and how it elicits a calcium-dependent epigenetic reprogramming.
-In July 2021, Ana joined the Seruggia lab as a Postdoc.
+In July 2021, Ana joined the Seruggia lab as a Postdoc, and obtained a MSCA fellowship in 2022.
 Outside of the lab, Ana enjoys baking, reading, and traveling.

 Maciej Zaczek, PhD